Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 If more walks don’t solve the problem, you’ll need to flex your teaching skills.
 Positive reinforcement dog training involves rewarding good behavior and ignoring unwanted actions.

 You might be tempted to punish your pooch for misbehaving.
-However, dogs don’t learn the same way people do; you need a ton of patience to reinforce the right walking manners.
+However, dogs don’t learn the same way people do; you need patience to reinforce proper walking manners.

 Reward your dog with treats and praise when they walk a distance without pulling.
 When they yank you around, don’t respond; instead of acknowledging the behavior, stay neutral until they loosen the reigns.